Runa Tupari Native Travel

 Crafts Market information

-The options can be dizzying, similar and yet different all at once.
-Take your time.
-Browse the tables and check out pricing at a few stalls.
 Bargaining is expected, especially with multiple purchases.
 Don’t be shy about asking for a deal, but don’t be ruthless either.

 Food stalls set up at the northern end proffer vats of chicken or tripe soup boiling on portable stove tops; crispy whole fried fish; scraps of flop-eared suckling pigs served with mote (hominy); and scoops of chicha (a fermented corn or yuca drink) from plastic buckets.